Lower-Cost Neighborhoods with Rising Prices

 High demand for market-rate housing in these areas creates opportunities for policies leveraging that demand to build and preserve affordable units.

 Implement policies that create affordable housing as new market-rate housing is built.
-Policies such as inclusionary zoning, can provide some economic integration in a high-cost market and support the production of new affordable units even as the naturally occurring affordable housing stock disappears.
+Policies such as inclusionary zoning can provide some economic integration in a high-cost market and support the production of new affordable units even as the naturally occurring affordable housing stock disappears.

 Create financing vehicles that support mission-driven developers to acquire and maintain affordable units.
 Maintain the naturally occurring affordable housing stock by helping mission-driven developers access capital to more competitively acquire and preserve affordable units.
 By preserving currently affordable units and maintaining existing tenants, potential displacement of vulnerable residents can also be mitigated.